svg-fns/svg-fns/lib/README.md

 This library is licensed under the MPL-2.0 open-source license.

-> This package also serves as an example demonstrating how to build and publish a `React.js` library compatible with React Server Components.

 > <img src="https://raw.githubusercontent.com/mayank1513/mayank1513/main/popper.png" style="height: 20px"/> Please enroll in [our courses](https://mayank-chaudhari.vercel.app/courses) or [sponsor](https://github.com/sponsors/mayank1513) our work.